YourPersonalTechGuy/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  A: personalDice(name){...} it returns a function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  A: The first time and second time will have different values most of the time;  The name; newRoll
 c.
 What is the lexical scope of `newRoll`?
+  A: the lexical scope of newRoll is the anonymous function inside of personalDice()

 ### Task 3 - Stretch Goals